progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--Because you rebased the branch, you have to specify the `-f` to your push command in order to be able to replace the `featureA` branch on the server with a commit that isn’t a descendant of it.
 An alternative would be to push this new work to a different branch on the server (perhaps called `featureAv2`).-->

-Weil Du den Branch rebased hast, mußt Du die Option `-f` verwenden, um den `featureA` Branch auf dem Server zu ersetzen, denn Du hast die Commit Historie umgeschrieben und nun ist ein Commit enthalten, von dem der gegenwärtig letzte Commit des externen Branches nicht abstammt.
+Weil Du den Branch rebased hast, musst Du die Option `-f` verwenden, um den `featureA` Branch auf dem Server zu ersetzen, denn Du hast die Commit Historie umgeschrieben und nun ist ein Commit enthalten, von dem der gegenwärtig letzte Commit des externen Branches nicht abstammt.
 Eine Alternative dazu wäre, den Branch jetzt in einen neuen externen Branch zu pushen, z.B. `featureAv2`.

 <!--Let’s look at one more possible scenario: the maintainer has looked at work in your second branch and likes the concept but would like you to change an implementation detail.
 You’ll also take this opportunity to move the work to be based off the project’s current `master` branch.
 You start a new branch based off the current `origin/master` branch, squash the `featureB` changes there, resolve any conflicts, make the implementation change, and then push that up as a new branch:-->